Fast physics-based launcher optimization for electron cyclotron current drive: Theoretical background and optimization framework description

 where $\rho(R, Z)$ is the normalized radial coordinate at $(R, Z)$, and $Z_0$ is the $Z$-value of the magnetic axis.
 This choice is done because it is simple to implement for all flux surfaces, and it is also expected to minimize the impact of trapped particles.
 The general damping geometry that results from applying the HARE model in this manner, namely, damping on the HFS of the magnetic axis but on the LFS of the cyclotron resonance, is reminiscent of the top-launch experiments performed on the DIII-D tokamak to achieve efficient ECCD~\cite{Chen19,Chen22}.

 The other main modification to the original HARE model that we perform here is to forego the use of a standalone calculation of the ECCD efficiency and instead integrate the HARE predictions within a commercial ray-tracing code, here the GENRAY code~\cite{Smirnov03}.
-This is primarily born out of practical considerations, as a standalone code to compute the ECCD efficiency based on the Lin--Liu formula~\cite{LinLiu03} is often more difficult to obtain than a commerical ray-tracing code in which Lin--Liu ECCD calculation is typically a standard feature \footnote{For example, attempting to compile the Lin--Liu ECCD module from the GENRAY Github public repository would require one to synthesize Fortran77, Fortran90, and C code, which is not a task for the faint-hearted.}.
+This is primarily born out of practical considerations, as a standalone code to compute the ECCD efficiency based on the Lin--Liu formula~\cite{LinLiu03} is often more difficult to obtain than a commerical ray-tracing code in which Lin--Liu ECCD calculation is typically a standard feature.
 However, this approach also has the practical benefit of yielding launcher parameters (location and angles) directly as an output.